-Then in 2018, following the ebbs and flows of retail demand, Sheet Market evolved into a blog.
+In 2018, following the ebbs and flows of retail demand, Sheet Market evolved into a blog.
 I felt like my unique mix of experience in the field could benefit more people than what an online store was able to.

-Throughout my involvement in the bedding industry, I worked with some amazing people, at some great companies.
+Throughout my involvement in the bedding industry, I have worked with some amazing people, at some great companies.

 Some of the brands you’re probably familiar with, and others most likely not.